 Some pictures from Tierra Rejada Golf Club (8/7/12):

 From Tierra Rejada, I headed toward Oxnard.
 One of the guys I played with in the morning had also recently celebrated his birthday and Tuesday was the last day he could use his free round voucher at River Ridge Golf Course.
-I was already planning on playing there for my second round because I wanted to check out the Vineyard course there.
-Last year, I played the Victoria Lakes course there as my birthday round, so this year it was the Vineyard’s turn.
+I was already planning on playing there for my second round because I wanted to check out The Vineyard course.
+Last year, I played the Victoria Lakes course there as my birthday round, so this year it was The Vineyard’s turn…

 River Ridge Golf Course (The Vineyard) • Oxnard, CA • 8/7/12